+That Council resolve:

-That Council resolve to adopt the revised Discontinuance of Roads and Reserves Policy (as annexed to the minutes).
+- 1. To adopt the revised Discontinuance of Roads and Reserves Policy (as annexed to the minutes). - 2.
+To receive an update on the operation of the pricing principles in 12 months.

 Responsible director: Phillip Storer, Chief Executive Officer